waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Cerulean Cave: Ditto, Wigglytuff, Electrode, Golem, Raichu, Sandslash, Parasect, Lickitung, Magneton, Dodrio, RHYDON, VICTREEBEL, GOLBAT, KADABRA.
 - Pokémon Tower: GASTLY, CUBONE.

 # III.
-Data & Puzzles
+Solved Puzzles & Key Data
-## A. Boulder Puzzle Mechanics
+## A. Boulder Puzzles
 - Objective: Boulders are often pushed into holes to block water currents on lower floors.
 - Movement: Pushing is a multi-turn action.
 Must be adjacent.
 First press turns/pushes.
 Subsequent pushes require moving to the new adjacent tile first.
 - Surfing Limitation: Cannot push boulders while surfing (confirmed on Seafoam Islands B3F).
 ## B. Navigation Puzzles
-- Cerulean City River: The city is divided by a river.
-The western section (where you arrive from Route 4) and the eastern section (where the path to Route 9 is) are separated.
-To cross between them, I must use Surf.
-- Mt.
-Moon Entrances: There are two entrances to Mt.
-Moon from Route 4.
-The western entrance at (19, 6) leads to an isolated, dead-end section.
-The eastern entrance at (25, 6) leads to the main cave system and the path forward to Cerulean City.
+- Pokémon Tower Ghost Puzzle: The trigger for the ghost event was on a lower floor, unlocked by obtaining the SILPH SCOPE.
+After calming the Marowak spirit on 6F, I rescued Mr. Fuji from Team Rocket on 7F.
 - Route 8 Gatehouse: The gatehouse connecting the two halves of Route 8 has a 1x2 warp.
 To enter from the west, I had to stand on the southern tile (2, 11) and press Right.
 - Snorlax Puzzle (Route 12): The item menu is a single, scrollable list.
 After selecting 'ITEM' from the main menu, scroll down past the HMs (indicated by a '↓' arrow) to find Key Items like the POKé FLUTE.
 Using it from this menu wakes the Snorlax.
-## C. Pokémon Tower Ghost Puzzle (Solved)
-- The trigger for the ghost event was on a lower floor, unlocked by obtaining the SILPH SCOPE.
-- The Channeler on 2F at (4, 8) has new dialogue after obtaining the SILPH SCOPE, explicitly mentioning it can unmask GHOSTs.
-- After calming the Marowak spirit on 6F, I rescued Mr. Fuji from Team Rocket on 7F.
-## D. Item & Store Data
+## C. Item & Store Data
-### Item Locations & Vendors
 - Route 12 Super Rod House: Fishing Guru gives the SUPER ROD.
-### Celadon Department Store (Reference)
-- 5F: Sells TMs (WATRGUN, PAYDAY, SMCTOSS, TELEPRT) and stat-boosters (HP UP, PROTEIN, etc.).
-- 4F: Sells POKé DOLL and evolution stones (FIRE, THUNDER, WATER).
+- Celadon Dept. Store: Sells TMs, stat-boosters, POKé DOLL, and evolution stones.
-- 2F: Sells POKé BALLs, Potions, and TMs (MEGPNCH, RZRWIND, etc.).
+## D. Key Trainer Rosters
+- **Nurse Joy (Fuchsia Pokecenter):** KANGASKHAN (Lv 65): DOUBLE-EDGE, DOUBLE TEAM; SNORLAX (Lv 65): ICE BEAM, REST

 # IV.
 Agent & Tool Development
 ## A. Agent & Tool Ideas